-During the definition phase of the project we derived how success metrics could look like based on the following hypothesis:
+During the definition phase of the project we derived how success metrics could look like based on the following hypotheses:

 Users have a hard time watching the piece of content they want because we offer a limited way of browsing and finding it

-We will increase the amount of hours watched per user for recordings
+We will increase the number of hours watched per user for recordings